What can I expect after my baby is born?

-Right after birth, you will be able to hold your baby.
+Right after birth, you may be able to hold your baby.
+If possible, your baby will be placed, skin-to-skin, with you for at least an hour.
+The baby may search for the breast or begin to breastfeed at this time.
 In most cases, your baby will be weighed and examined in the labor and delivery room right in front of you.

 If you or your baby have special medical needs or need special procedures during labor or birth, a team of pediatric caregivers will be present when your baby is born.